Onimusha: Dawn of Dreams: Plot

 The world then returns to peace, with the Cherry Blossoms returning.
-Soki's allies continue on with their lives: After some grieving time, Ohatsu ultimately decides to marry into another family while tending to her nephew and Yodo.
+Soki's allies continue on with their lives: after some grieving time, Ohatsu ultimately decides to marry into another family while tending to her nephew and Yodo.
 Roberto returns to his homeland to ensure the Genma do not establish a place of power there.
 Tenkai departs with Arin to parts unknown (revealed that they are actually Samanosuke Akechi and the tengu Ako).
 Samanosuke has aged greatly but due to the Oni gauntlet he still maintains a younger look.
-Ako is also reveal within game dialogue that she may be in love with Samanosuke and continues to care and follow him.
+Ako is also revealed within the game dialogue that she may be in love with Samanosuke and continues to care and follow him.
 As for Jubei, she never returned to Yagyu village.
 She is last seen visiting Soki's grave and thanks him for what he has done.
-She then continues her journey to find someone.
+She then goes on a journey to find meaning in life.